forstner/gigalaunch.de/_README.txt

 - watch passwords be client-side md5 encrypted BEFORE sending them over network (no matter if https or not)

+==== Group Management ====

+the database-concept behind groups is like this:
+1. there is a column in the passwd table which contains a comma-separated list of all groups that the user belongs to.
+2. the table groups contains all available groups, you can add your own column-properties.

 ====== GIT REPOSITORY ======

 you can get source-access only via git (sry)